galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ---

 > <comment-title></comment-title>
 > - Work in Progress!
+> - This is a first draft to try to get the structure to make sense.
+> - It needs many contributors to make it useful
-This is far from complete - please add what's missing and fix what's broken
+> - So, please add what's missing and fix what's broken
+> - Most of the headings are stubs waiting to be edited and extended
+> - Hoping this way of splitting the material makes for useful reading?
+> - Add your story or stories to the stories tutorial too please!
 > - Ross has strong opinions.
 > - Many of them are probably wrong but he doesn't know which ones yet.
 > - Please feel free to contribute your own, to make this more useful to future readers.